GannettDigital/simulato/docs/_pages/tutorial-entry-component.md

 toc: false
 ---

-The first model for any system modeled using Simulato is an entry component.
+The first component for any system modeled using Simulato is an entry component.
 This tells Simulato where it should start when planning occurs, and can be thought of as the entry into the system.
-For most web UIs this is as simple as navigating to the website.
+For most web UIs, this is as simple as navigating to the website.

 An entry component looks like any other component, but it also includes a special "entryCompomemt" property.

 Let's start creating our entry component, giving it a unique `type`.
-This component will detail out only 1 action, navigating to the the Simulato test site, as such we will give it a `type` of 'NavigateToTestSite', as well as the file name 'navigateToTestSite.model.js'.
-The file should be created in our components folder, and remember that `type` is always in PascalCase.
+This component will detail out only 1 action, navigating to the the Simulato test site.
+As such, we will give it a `type` of 'NavigateToTestSite' as well as the file name 'navigateToTestSite.model.js'.
+The file should be created in our components folder.
+Remember that `type` is always in PascalCase.

 ```
 'use strict'